muratk3n/thirdwave/en/README.md

 model.
 The key point is that in classically (ontologically) evolving systems one can still define a conserved quantum energy ...

-It will be shown that quantum mechanical cor- relation functions can be most easily explained if we assume the existence of very high frequency oscillations, which give rise to energy levels way beyond the regime of the Standard Model.
+It will be shown that quantum mechanical correlation functions can be most easily explained if we assume the existence of very high frequency oscillations, which give rise to energy levels way beyond the regime of the Standard Model.
 When these fast oscillating quantities are handled as classical variables that have to be smeared